 Survivors are holding tech companies responsible

-Last year Annie McAdams, a Houston-based lawyer, began a legal battle against Facebook and other tech companies, declaring they facilitate sex trafficking of minors.
+In the last couple of years, Annie McAdams, a Houston-based lawyer, began a legal battle against Facebook and other tech companies, declaring they facilitate sex trafficking of minors.

 McAdams first pursued lawsuits against the hotels traffickers used as a base, but after interviewing potential clients she noticed that almost all girls had met their traffickers on Facebook or Instagram.